 Representatives working in loan lending firms usually make outbound calls to potential customers to generate sales leads and answer inbound calls.

 Below we have discussed the general customer service representative's duties and responsibilities:

 Listen and respond to customers' requirements and concerns in a friendly and professional manner.

-Answer incoming calls, make outbound calls to customers, including interact with customers via live chat, face-to-face, email, or other methods.
+Answer incoming calls, and make outbound calls to customers, including interacting with customers via live chat, face-to-face, email, or other methods.